 - Bob Padula

 - Ths author is a Chartered Professional Engineer, providing specialized consultancy services in International Broadcasting Engineering.
 He is graduate of the Royal Melbourne Instiutute of Technology.and holds the rank of Member, Institution of Engineers Australia . he is a recipient of the Medal of the Order of Australia (OAM) for Services to Shortwave Radio, and was employed by the PMG's Dept/ATC/Telecom Australia from 1956 until 1997...

 Walkers are permitted to use the management track, 3 km return, which starts at the main gate at the Maroondah Highway and continues to the Weir.

-    The Government proposes to close public access to the Weir, to minimise contamination by visitors, and to set up a new Track in the area.
+The Government proposes to close public access to the Weir, to minimise contamination by visitors, and to set up a new walking track in the area.

-    See all of the Photos of my visit, which include three archival images taken in 1906, for comparison purposes.
-In those years, a picnic area and facilities were located near the Weir - sections of this remained until 2007, but have now been removed.
+See all of the Photos, which included some archival images taken in 1906, for comparison purposes.
+In those years, a picnic area and facilities were located near the Weir - sections of this remained until 2007, but have now (2011) been removed.
 The early photos show visitors standing on the Weir infrastructure, but such access is no longer permitted.